tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

 "tergen" is a 2d noise generator.

+* Set Air Color to -1, the voxel area without terrain will not be destroyed, but in the voxel area with terrain, the original voxel will be replaced by the new terrain.
-* Set Air Color to -1 to retain existing voxels.
+* Set Air Color to -2, all voxels that already exist in the scene will not be destroyed.
-* By using the xyz-shifting of the shader & the new *world* system of MagicaVoxel 0.99.x, you'll be able to create a large terrain map. (fig. 3)

 <img src="img/tg.png" width="250px"><img src="img/tg1.png" width="250px"><img src="img/tg2.png" width="250px">

 ### tergen2
 <a href="#index">index</a>

-"tergen2" is a modified version of "tergen", which creates terrain only above the existing voxels.
+"tergen2" is a modified version of "tergen", which creates terrain only above the existing voxels or selected area.

-Set Air Color to -1 to retain existing voxels.

 <img src="img/tg2_2.png" width="250px"><img src="img/tg2_1.png" width="250px"><img src="img/tg2_3.png" width="250px"><img src="img/tg2_4.png" width="250px">